Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Results

 In essence, the results shown in Table~\ref{tab:allsigs} illustrate how there is no single demographic class of participants that excels at classifying all demographics of video persona.
 Different participants can have different weaknesses.
 For example, a white male participant may be more accurate at classifying white personas than a female participant of color, but the female participant of color may be more accurate on videos of personas of colors.
 To consider the implications of this simple result, we take inspiration from our findings and formulate an idealized mathematical model of misinformation to better understand how deepfakes spread on social networks with diverse users and misinformation.

 Models of misinformation spread often draw from epidemiological models of infectious diseases.
-This approach tracks how an item of fake news or a deepfake might spread, like a virus, from one individual to its susceptible network neighbors, duping them such that they can further spread misinformation. \cite{van2022misinformation} However, unlike infectious diseases, an individual's recovery does not occur on its own through its immune system.
-Instead, duped individuals require fact-checking or correction from their susceptible neighbors to return to their susceptible state. \cite{tambuscio2015fact} We integrate these mechanisms with the core finding of our study: Not all classes of individuals are equally susceptible to misinformation.
+This approach tracks how an item of fake news or a deepfake might spread, like a virus, from one individual to its susceptible network neighbors, duping them such that they can further spread misinformation. \cite{aliberti2017epidemic,jin2013epidemiological,kimura2009efficient,di2013epidemic,shang2015epidemic,scaman2016suppressing,van2022misinformation, weng2013virality} However, unlike infectious diseases, an individual's recovery does not occur on its own through its immune system.
+Instead, duped individuals require fact-checking or correction from their susceptible neighbors to return to their susceptible state. \cite{bao2013new,zhang2014dynamic,hong2015novel,tambuscio2015fact, xiao2019rumor,zhang2018rumor,kumar2013information,king2022dynamic} In light of these previous modeling studies, it is clear that demographics can affect who gets duped by misinformation and who remains to correct their network neighbors.
+We therefore integrate these mechanisms with the core finding of our study: Not all classes of individuals are equally susceptible to misinformation.

-Specifically, we build a simple model to investigate two mechanisms where we expect an impact of heterogeneous susceptibility to misinformation based on individual demographic characteristics.
-(1) Individuals with increased susceptibility should be preferentially duped, but this effect exists only if misinformation can spread (above a certain contagion threshold) but not saturate the population (below certain transmissibility).
-(2) Individuals with a diverse neighborhood are also more likely to have friends who can correct them should they be duped by misinformation.

-Our model uses a network with a heterogeneous degree distribution and a structure inspired by the mixed-membership stochastic block model. \cite{airoldi2008mixed} This stylized structure captures the known heterogeneity of real networks and its modular structure of echo chambers and bridge nodes with diverse neighborhoods. \cite{red2011comparing} We then track individuals based on their demographics.
+Our model uses a network with a heterogeneous degree distribution and a structure inspired by the mixed-membership stochastic block model. \cite{airoldi2008mixed} Previous models have shown the importance of community structure for the spread of misinformation~\cite{shang2015epidemic, weng2013virality} and the stylized structure of the mixed-membership stochastic block model captures the known heterogeneity of real networks and its modular structure of echo chambers and bridge nodes with diverse neighborhoods. \cite{red2011comparing} We then track individuals based on their demographics.
 These abstract classes, such as 1 or 2, could represent a feature such as younger or older social media users.
 We also track their state, e.g., currently duped by a deepfake video (infectious) or not (susceptible).
 We also track the demographics of their neighbors to know their role in the network and exposure to other users in different states.